 Usually, adults write to me to complain or to highlight the problems noted here or there.
 You, however, ask me in all simplicity, to restore an important element in your eyes of the heritage of our town, the Poncelin street pump.

-This restoration was included in the work of the year, but, as often happens, it was necessary to establish a hierarchy, and for the rest, time passing very quickly has done its work.
+This restoration was in fact included in the work for the coming year.
+However, as is so often the case, it was necessary to choose which works were the most important to carry out with the annual budget.
 You cannot always carry out everything you had planned.
-But the project is not abandoned.
+But, rest assured, the project is not abandoned.

 The elements in our possession are not enough to rebuild an identical pump.
 We will have to use a stonemason.
 We will get back in touch with the craftsman who gave us a quote a few years ago.
-It goes without saying, and you understood it, that it's impossible to put the pump in the same place.
-The location you are proposing is the one we thought of.
-Near the town hall, at the beginning of Lieutenant Jourden street, this vestige of the heritage of Le Conquet, and therefore of its history, will not be too desoriented.
+It goes without saying that it's impossible to put the pump back in the same place.
+The location you are proposing is the one we thought of, i.e., near the town hall, at the beginning of Lieutenant Jourden Street.
+This vestige of the heritage of Le Conquet, and therefore of its history, will a new but not unfamiliar resting place.

-Thank you for your interest in the city of Le Conquet and I will not fail to invite you on the day when the monument which is dear to you will be inaugurated.
+Thank you for your interest in the city of Le Conquet and I will not fail to invite you on the day when the monument which is dear to you is inaugurated.

 The Mayor : Xavier Jean.

 However, by an extraordinary coincidence, during the work to rebuilt the monument, another well, that of the Beauséjour manor house, was discovered.
 Of course, it had to be kept.